-THIS PRO) XY C ARD IS V ALID ONL WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION ONLY EMERSON ELECTRIC CO.
-For All Withhold All For All Except To withhold authority to vote for any individua "For All Except" and write the number(s) of the THIS PROXY WILL BE VOTED AS SPECIFIED.
-IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2 AND 3. line below.
-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE FOLLOWING NOMINEES: ' ELECTION OF DIRECTORS FOR TERMS ENDING IN 2024 Nominees: 01) M. A. Blinn 02) A. F. Golden 03) C. Kendle 04) J. S. Turley THE BOARD OF DIRECTORS RECOMMENDS A VOTE \underline{FOR} THE FOLLOWING: For Against Abstain Ratification of KPMG LLP as Independent Registered Public Accounting Firm.
-Approval, by non-binding advisory vote, of Emerson Electric Co. executive compensation.
-The undersigned hereby acknowledges receipt of Notice of Annual Meeting (NOTE: Please sign exactly as your name(s) appear(s) hereon.
-All holders Joint owners should each sign personally.
-If a corporation, please sign in fu - give full title as such. by authorized person.)
-Please indicate if you plan to attend this meeting. - es No Signature [PLEASE SIGN WITHIN BOX] Da te Signature (Joint Owners) Date
+THIS PRO OXY C ARD IS V ALID ONL Y WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION EME RSON ELECTRIC CO.
+For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the SP TH S PROXY WILL BE VOTED AS SPECIFIED.
+IF NO ECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR E NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2 D 3. line below.
+E BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE LLOWING NOMINEES: • 1.
+ELECTION OF DIRECTORS FOR TERMS ENDING IN 2025 Nominees: 01) J. B. Bolten 02) W. H. Easter III 03) S. L. Karsanbhai 04) L. M. Lee TH FO E BOARD OF DIRECTORS RECOMMENDS A VOTE \underline{FOR} THE LLOWING: For Against Abstain 2.
+Ratification of KPMG LLP as Independent Registered Public Accounting Firm.
+3. Approval, by non-binding advisory vote, of Emerson Electric Co. executive compensation.
+(NC undersigned hereby acknowledges receipt of Notice of Annual Meet NTE: Please sign exactly as your name(s) appear(s) hereon.
+All hold personally.
+If a corporation, please sign in full corporate name by au ers mus t sign.
+When signing as atto orney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each Plea se indicate if you plan to attend this meeting. - es No □ □ · · · · · ·

 ANNUAL MEETING OF SHAREHOLDERS

-Tuesday, February 2, 2021
+Tuesday, February 1, 2022

 10:00 A.M., Central Standard Time

 Currently Scheduled to be Held at

 Emerson Electric Co.
 Headquarters

 8000 West Florissant Avenue

 St. Louis, MO 63136